Last update: Sep 20, 2023 07:31 a.m. EDT

 Drop us a line to report an issue, share feedback or ask questions about the voting information on this page.

-Rhode Island offers online voter registration.
-You can register by mail to vote in Rhode Island by printing a voter registration form, filling it out, and mailing it to your local election office.
+You can register by mail to vote in South Dakota by printing a voter registration form, filling it out, and mailing it to your local election office.
 You can also register to vote in person if you prefer.

 Who can register to vote?